-Ever noticed how things come in 3s?
+Ever noticed how things come in groups of 3?

-OK, to be totally honest, these dogs weren’t identical cases (2 had anal tumors, while the other had an infected anal gland).
-But it did occur to me that anal tumors in dogs are a subject not much talked about but relatively common in male dogs.
+It occurred to me that anal tumors in dogs are a subject not much talked about but relatively common in male dogs.

 Gus the German Shepherd

 Gus is a large, hairy German Shepherd.

 His appointment was to recheck a lump on his bottom.
 The week before, his human had noticed him bothering at his rear and leaving spots of blood on the floor where he sat.

 The problem was a cherry-sized lump sitting at the “12 o’clock” position on the dog’s anal ring.

 Somehow this lump had become ulcerated, and it was the raw surface that was bleeding.

 Gus had been prescribed a course of antibiotics, and his human was bathing the lump in saltwater twice a day.
 As a result, at today’s follow-up, Gus was much more comfortable, and the lump had stopped bleeding.

 I chatted with his human about the options for treatment going forward, and we decided to take a cautious approach and wait to see if the issue recurs, and if it does, then surgical removal is the next option.
 (More on surgery and its risks later.)